Farm Credit Administration.

 6. Section 621.2 is amended by: End Amendment Part

 a.
 Removing the paragraph designations (a) through (n); and End Amendment Part

 b.
 Adding definitions in alphabetical order for “Adequately secured”, “In the process of collection”, “Past due”, and “Sustained performance” to read as follows: End Amendment Part

 * * * * *

-Adequately secured means the loan is collateralized by either or both:
+Adequately secured means the loan is secured by either or both:

-(1) A perfected security interest in, or pledge of, real or personal property (including securities with an estimable value) having a net realizable value sufficient to repay the loan's outstanding principal and accrued interest; or
+(1) Collateral in the form of perfected security interests in, or pledges of, real and/or personal property (including securities with an estimable value) having a net realizable value sufficient to repay the loan's outstanding principal and accrued interest.

 (2) The guarantee of a financially responsible party in an amount sufficient to repay the loan's outstanding principal and accrued interest.